olga-demidko/documentation/docs/guide/np-cli/commands/command-language-syntax.md

 # ℹ Command Language Syntax
-NexPloit CLI accepts a wide variety of configuration arguments.
+Nexploit CLI accepts a wide variety of configuration arguments.
 You can run ```nexploit-cli --help``` command for comprehensive documentation.
-Configuration arguments in the command line must be passed after the program command that NexPloit CLI is executing.
+Configuration arguments in the command line must be passed after the program command that Nexploit CLI is executing.
 ```bash
 nexploit-cli command_name required_arg [optional_arg] [options]Copy to clipboardErrorCopied
 ```